Ravisxcr/Potato-disease-classifier/README.md

 # Potato-disease-classifier

-Classification of potato leaf disease
+Classification of potato leaf disease using sequential model